What Are Agentic AI Systems and How Is SAP Using Them?

 Where Is SAP Deploying Agentic AI Today?

-SAP’s enterprise systems already run agentic AI in day-to-day operations.
-With 400+ AI use cases embedded across applications and Joule Studio reaching general availability in Q1 2026 (AIMultiple, 2026), these agents span finance, procurement, service, HR, and CX.
+SAP’s systems already run agentic AI in day-to-day operations.
+With 400+ AI use cases across applications and Joule Studio reaching GA in Q1 2026 (AIMultiple, 2026), these agents span finance, procurement, service, HR, and CX.

 Dispute Resolution in Accounts Receivable

 SAP’s financial tools use agentic AI to manage customer invoice disputes.
-An agent scans incoming messages, identifies potential issues, compiles a case summary, and recommends solutions — all before a human opens the ticket.
+An agent scans incoming messages, identifies potential issues, compiles a case summary, and recommends solutions.
+All before a human opens the ticket.
+Solid time saver for any AR team dealing with volume.

 Automating Cross-Functional Finance Operations